cedar-ave/telligent-slack-integration/README.md

 - **If it starts erroring out unexpectedly, restart it in the Azure portal.
 - https://stackoverflow.com/questions/54085156/azure-function-triggered-by-webhook-performs-action-on-compounding-list-of-histo
 - https://stackoverflow.com/questions/53972297/how-to-determine-why-an-azure-function-app-is-not-triggered-by-a-webhook
-- Make sure you have installed _all_ the packages at root, including moment and moment-timezone.
+- Make sure you have installed _all_ the packages at root, including `moment` and `moment-timezone`.